 In January 2008, the Inter-Union Commission on the History of Astronomy (ICHA)—a joint Commission of the IAU and the Division for the History of Science and Technology (DHST) of the International Union for the History and Philosophy of Science (IUHPS)— produced its own preliminary list of important ancient and historical cultural properties relating to astronomy.

 In October 2008, UNESCO and the IAU signed a formal Memorandum of Understanding (MoU) committing them to work together to implement and progress the Astronomy and World Heritage Initiative.
 This provided a strong and secure framework for further progress.
 Shortly afterwards, the IAU created a Working Group on Astronomy and World Heritage in order to discharge its responsibilities under the Memorandum.

 The decision by both UNESCO and the IAU to proclaim 2009 as the International Year of Astronomy served to raise the public profile of the initiative.

-Since 2009 the IAU’s Working Group on Astronomy and World Heritage has worked closely with UNESCO and ICOMOS to develop the initiative.
-The main deliverables to date have been the ICOMOS-IAU Thematic Study on the Heritage Sites of Astronomy (June 2010) and the establishment of this web portal.
+Since 2009 the IAU’s Working Group on Astronomy and World Heritage, subsequently its Commission C4 on World Heritage and Astronomy, has worked closely with UNESCO and ICOMOS to develop the initiative.
+The main deliverables to date have been the two ICOMOS-IAU Thematic Studies on the Heritage Sites of Astronomy (2010, 2017) and the establishment of this web portal.

 At its 36th Session in St. Petersburg, Russia, in July 2012, the World Heritage Committee encouraged cooperation between the UNESCO World Heritage Centre, specialized agencies and relevant interdisciplinary scientific initiatives, with the ultimate aim of producing a Global Thematic Study on the Heritage of Science and Technology.